shahradelahi/zod-request/README.md

 # zod-request

-Typesafe on HTTP request using Zod
+Type-safe on HTTP requests using Zod